JRL-CARI-CNR-UNIBS/installation/atom.md

-# configure atom
+# configure (something like) Atom

-see [here](https://flight-manual.atom.io/getting-started/sections/installing-atom/) for install atom
+Atom was a cool text editor but is now [discontinued](https://github.blog/2022-06-08-sunsetting-atom/) .

+If you are looking for something like Atom, check out [Sublime Text](https://www.sublimetext.com/docs/linux_repositories.html).

+If you want IDE + text editor at the same time, check out [VS Code](https://code.visualstudio.com/docs/setup/linux)

-## install add-ons
+## install add-ons on Atom [DEPRECATED]

 edit -> preferences